cybertraining-dsc/fa20-523-337/project/project.md

 where y-hat is the natural log of the predicted revenue for a customer and y is the natural log of the actual summed revenue value plus one as seen below.

-## 4. Methodology
+## 3. Machine Learning Algorithm and Implementation

 We used CRISP-DM process methodology for this project.
 The  high-level representation of the implementation steps explained in detail below:

-+	Data Exploration
+- Data Exploration

-+	Data Pre-Processing
+- Data Pre-Processing

-+	Feature Engineering
+- Feature Engineering

-+	Build the data pipeline
+- Build the data pipeline

-+	Model Algorithms and Optimization Methods
+- Model Algorithms and Optimization Methods

 We are planning to explore different algorithms as shown below:

-	+	Linear Regression Model
+- Linear Regression Model

-	+	Random Forest Regressor
-	+	XGBoost Regressor
-	+	XGBoost Regressor
+- XGBoost Regressor

-	+	LightGBM Regressor
+- LightGBM Regressor

-	+	Lasso Regression
+- Lasso Regression

-	+	Ridge Regressor
+- Ridge Regressor

-	+	Keras Deep Learning Model
-+	Feature Importance
+- Feature Importance
-	+	Random Forest Regressor
-	+	Xgboost Regressor
+	- Xgboost Regressor
-	+	LightGBM Regressor
+	- LightGBM Regressor
-	+	Lasso Regressor Regressor
+	- Lasso Regressor Regressor
-	+	Ridge Regressor
+	- Ridge Regressor
-+	Significance Test
-+	Results Validation
+- Results Validation
-+	Summary

 ## 5. Technologies

-+ 	Python
+- Python
-+	Jupyter Notebook (Google Colab)
+- Jupyter Notebook (Google Colab)
-+ 	Packages: Pandas, Numpy, Matplotlib, sklearn
+- Packages: Pandas, Numpy, Matplotlib, sklearn

 ## 6. Project Timeline